infosec-ucalgary/magpieCTF-2025/web/HiddenFlag/readme.md

-# \<Christina's Journal>
+# Christina's Journal

 Author: Yazeed Badr

->Difficulty: \<easy>
+>Difficulty: easy

 Flag: `magpieCTF{Spider Was Here}`

 ## Backstory

 You are tasked with uncovering the secrets hidden within Christina  journal.
 Christina has documented the final stages of her groundbreaking encryption technology.
-As you explore her journal, uncover the clue left behind.
+As you explore her journal, you must uncover the clue left behind.
 The page source will reveal the secret key, encrypted and waiting to be decoded.

 ## Intended Solve